Skip to Content

 Christmas in London with Kids

 You can get mulled wine and hot apple cocktails along the trail and there is also a kids fun fair area with classical rides.
 What a fantastic evening out!
-Tickets need to be purchased well in advance and a booking is required this year.

 To find out more information and to buy tickets click here.